seesee010/EXCALIBUR/README.md

 ## What is EXCALIBUR?

-Excalibur is an shortcuts script for Visual Studio Code!
+Excalibur is a shortcut script for Visual Studio Code!
-In there you can write own shortcut script for any language you want, like that here.
+In there, you can write your own shortcut script for any language you want, like this one here.
-This project is giving you faster HTML typing speed, by using some usefull shortcuts.
-This script is best for students or people always must write on the same shema!
+This project increases your HTML typing speed by using useful shortcuts.
+This script is best for students or people who always have to write in the same schema!

 ## Quickstart